realitytracing/Reality-Tracing/human-foundations/the-meta-auto-sovereignty-of-definition.md

 ---

-# V. Third-Degree Abstraction and Semantic Capture
+# VI.
+Third-Degree Abstraction and Semantic Capture

 The problem becomes more severe when a definition is backed by third-degree abstraction.